-The Department is partnering with the Midwest Dairy Council and the Missouri Food Bank Association on year two of the Missouri School Breakfast Challenge.
+The Department partnered with the Midwest Dairy Council and the Missouri Food Bank Association on year two of the Missouri School Breakfast Challenge.

-Missouri’s School Breakfast Challenge will occur during the 2013-2014 school year.
-All public, charter and private school districts are automatically included in the challenge and will be categorized into five tiers based on enrollment.
-Participation is voluntary.
-Schools will be eligible for cash prizes if they have a 20 percent breakfast participation increase from the 2012-2013 school year to the 2013-2014 school year.
-The top three school districts in each of the five tiers with the highest increase in breakfast participation will win a cash prize!
+Missouri’s School Breakfast Challenge occurred during the 2013-2014 school year.
+All public, charter and private school districts were automatically included in the challenge and were categorized into five tiers based on enrollment.
+Schools were eligible for cash prizes if they had a 20 percent breakfast participation increase from the 2012-2013 school year to the 2013-2014 school year.
+The top three school districts in each of the five tiers with the highest increase in breakfast participation were winners!

 - Five gold awards of $3,000

 Cash prizes awarded by the Midwest Dairy Council were recommended for use toward health and wellness activities to benefit the receiving school district.

 - Waynesville Brings Breakfast into the Classroom Video

 - School superintendent letter

 - School district data - breakfast meals served per student

 - School Breakfast Challenge poster

 - Breakfast = School Success